Caah542/Caah542/README.md

 Servidora pública formada em direito e dando os meus primeiros passos na área de Tech!

 ## 🗣️ Talking about Personal Stuffs:
 - 👨🏽‍💻 Actually, i'm working on a bunch of random projects that might help improving my work enviroment.
+Also, learning Deutsch!
 - 🌱 I'm learning Python, Data Science essencials and other random useful stuff (that might be useful and applicable to law).
 - 🤔 Any help is appreciated.** 😭;
 - 💬 Ask me about anything, I am happy to help;